Meet our Year 6 Team:

 Homework

-Homework will be set on a Monday and is required for the following Monday.
+Homework will be given out on a Monday and should be completed and returned by the following Monday.

 Monday